wiaio/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves a list of sensor events for a device.
+This endpoint retrieves a list of sensor readings for a device.

 ### HTTP Request